Global Environment Outlook

 Global Environment Outlook (GEO) is a series of reports that review the state and direction of the global environment, issued periodically by the United Nations Environment Program (UNEP).
 The GEO project is a response to the environmental reporting requirements of UN Agenda 21 and to a UNEP Governing Council decision of May 1995.

-It was introduced after the 1992 Rio Conference on Environment and Development, at a time when government and stakeholders lacked from a common information basis to developed a broad and comprehensive view of environmental issues.
+It was introduced after the 1992 Rio Conference on Environment and Development, at a time when government and stakeholders lacked a common information basis to develop a broad and comprehensive view of environmental issues.

-The reports published to date are as the following:

-Six GEO reports have been published to date: GEO-1 in 1997, GEO-2000 (ie. GEO-2) in 1999, GEO-3 in 2002, GEO-4 in 2007, GEO-5 in 2012, and GEO-6 in 2019.
+Six GEO reports have been published to date: GEO-1 in 1997, GEO-2000 (i.e., GEO-2) in 1999, GEO-3 in 2002, GEO-4 in 2007, GEO-5 in 2012, and GEO-6 in 2019.

 GEO process

 GEO is a global process conducted by the United Nations Environment Programme (UNEP).
 Its approach is based on the global integrated environment assessment (IEA), as well as at a regional, national and local levels around the world.
 The process provides an assessment of the current state of the environment, an evaluation of the effectiveness of policies and actions taken to address environmental issues, and projections of future environmental trends.

-This process also includes a review of the scientific literature and consultation with a wide range of stakeholders, including governments, non-governmental organizations, and the private sector.
+This process also includes a review of scientific knowledge which may come from several institutions.
+This comes from universities and consists of established theories and methods to establish new research.
+Following that, would be the indigenous Knowledge which focuses on knowledge and information gathered from the local area.
+Although not as formal as the previous source, it's becoming increasingly recognized for its insight on social-ecological systems.
+Lastly, there's the technical knowledge which is characterized by statistical data, procedural information, or policy related evaluations.
+Each category of scientific knowledge is followed up with consultation from a wide range of stakeholders, including governments, non-governmental organizations, and the private sector.

-The result of the process is intended to inform policy and decision-making at the national and international levels.
+The process is intended to inform policy and decision-making at the national and international levels.

-The GEO way of doing a global assessment is not written but "its essential formula has been remarkably consistent":
+The GEO way of doing a global assessment aims to do the following: